qiekub/map/README.md

-# QueerMap
+# Qiekub Map

-A map of community centers and other helpful information for queer (LGBTQ) people.
+🏳️‍🌈🗺 A map of community centers and other helpful information for queer (LGBTQ) people.